opentok/Opentok-.NET-SDK/README.md

 ## Creating Sessions

-To create an OpenTok Session, use the `OpenTok` instance's `CreateSession(string location, MediaMode mediaMode)` method.
-Both of the properties are optional and can be omitted if not needed.
+To create an OpenTok Session, call the `OpenTok` instance's `CreateSession(string location, MediaMode mediaMode, ArchiveMode archiveMode)` method.
+Each the parameters are optional and can be omitted if not needed.
 They are:

 * `string location` : An IPv4 address used as a location hint. (default: "")

-* `MediaMode mediaMode` : Specifies whether the session will use the OpenTok Media Router (MediaMode.ROUTED) or use relays (MediaMode.RELAYED). (default: MediaMode.RELAYED)
+* `MediaMode mediaMode` : Specifies whether the session will use the OpenTok Media Router (MediaMode.ROUTED) or attempt to transmit streams directly between clients (MediaMode.RELAYED, the default)

+* `ArchiveMode archiveMode` : Specifies whether the session will be automatically archived (ArchiveMode.MANUAL) or not (ArchiveMode.MANUAL, the default)

 The return value is a `OpenTokSDK.Session` object.
 Its `Id` property is useful to get an identifier that can be saved to a persistent store (such as a database).